blak3r/treadspan/README.md

 vs. steps logged organically through a watch or iphone.

 ### Hardware

-1. Buy one of these: https://www.amazon.com/gp/product/B07QCP2451/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1 (link sells you two of them, buying 1 is 9.99 so for $1 you get two which is just a good idea to have a spare)
+#### Easy Install
+Unless you intend to modify the source code you should do the following:
+1. Buy a supported chip.
+(Arduino Nano ESP32)
+2. Install the usb serial drivers. <https://www.silabs.com/developer-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads>
+3. Connect the chip to your computer.
+4. Go here: https://blak3r.github.io/treadspan-web-installer/ and follow instructions.

+#### Setup Arduino Development Environment.
-2. Setup the Arduino IDE for ESP32 support.
+1. Setup the Arduino IDE for ESP32 support.
 See this guide: <https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/>
-3. Open the .ino file in the arduino folder.
+2. Open the .ino file in the arduino folder.
-4. Upload to your device.
+3. You'll likely need to install a few libraries such as NimBLE.
+4. Once you have the environment setup, you can press the Upload button in the IDE.

-The chip is powered by a USB Micro connector.
+The chip is powered by USB.
 So, you can find an old charger you have laying around and put the chip somewhere out of the way.
 It needs to be close to the Omni console but can basically just be in the same room.
 You can wrap the chip in electric tape if you're worried about it touching other metal.

-TO TRY:
-- I believe the Arduino Nano ESP32 would work and would require less setup.
-- ESP32 OLED Lora 32 V3 has a display and two buttons and you can buy an enclosure for it!

 ### Mobile App
 You'll need to have a Mac, install XCode, do things like create a developer certificate, and put your iphone into developer mode.